nitish03/MyReads/README.md

 ## Backend Server

-Backend Server is provided by Udacity [https://www.udacity.com/].
+Backend Server is provided by [Udacity](https://www.udacity.com/).
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)